Why hiding WordPress admin menus isn't enough?

 But a user can still:

-• Access the plugin page via direct URL
+• Access the plugin page using a direct link

 • Install or activate plugins

-The risk is still there.
-It's just less visible.
+The capability is unchanged.
+It is just less visible.

 The real issue